International Students Health and Travel

 - crisis response like ransom, personal belongings, emergency reunion, bedside visit, return of minor children, pet return, political evacuation, trip interruption, lost checked luggage, travel delay, emergency dental, natural disaster, hospital indemnity, and personal liability.

-Follow prompts and submit application.
-You will receive email confirmation.
+Follow prompts, complete and submit application.

-Follow instruction in the email.
+Receive email confirmation.
+Follow instructions in the email.

 I just signed up.
 Now What?

 An email arrives in your Inbox from Tokio Marine HCC MIS.
 Read instructions and save this email.

 Go over the policy and understand its scope, benefits, and limitations.

 Find doctor you want to visit, make appointment, and settle fee payment arrangements.